What are Index Options?

 #2 – Valuation or Mark to Market of an Ongoing Option Contract

 The Value of Call Option to the buyer (Or seller) after the contract till expiry keeps on changing.
-Depending on that, either of the party can terminate the options contract by paying cancellation charges as agreed by both parties.
+Depending on that, either of party can terminate the options contract by paying cancellation charges as agreed by both parties.

 The calculation involved in Valuation is similar to the pricing of the option.
 Parameters such as volatility, time to expiry risk-free rate of return keeps on changing depending on how financial markets are working.